a dnd-kit grid · react-grid-layout alternative

 Vertical, horizontal, or free.
 Plus masonry, gravity, and shelf packers, or bring your own Compactor.

-Learn more →Cross-grid dragging
+Learn more →Cross-grid & dnd-kit interop

 Learn more →Nested grids